CobbleSword/NachoSpigot/README.md

 I will maintain this version, because the official NachoSpigot is no longer maintained.
 If you know any patches that will help out, please create an issue or better create a PR so I can merge it.

+#### Building / Compiling
+To build, clone the repo, and run `mvn clean package` in the NachoSpigot directory.
+*You need Java 8-15 and Maven to compile.*

 ## Backported Patches
 ```